-Paper art lends itself to a wide variety of techniques to be folded, cut, glued, molded, layered and more.
+Using paper to create paper art jewelry lends itself to a wide variety of techniques to be folded, cut, glued, molded, layered and more.
 This allows for many styles of fashionable paper jewelry creations, including bracelets, necklaces, earrings, brooches and many other designs.
-The following information will guide you in choosing the right types of paper and adhesives for your paper art jewelry-making projects.
+The following information will guide you in choosing the right types of paper and adhesives for your paper bead jewelry-making projects.

 Choosing the Paper, Beads and Adhesive

 Selecting the type of paper to use is a matter of personal preference; just make sure to choose paper that can hold a crease.
 Paper styles can range from traditional or contemporary, calm or extravagant and graceful or quirky.
 Although you can experiment with an array of paper, Washi ("wa" meaning Japanese and "shi" meaning paper) is the traditional paper used to create origami and is a type of paper made in Japan by using wooden fibers.
 It is more durable than ordinary paper made from wood pulp.

 Two adhesives are suggested when creating paper art jewelry.
 Mod Podge® is easy to use, holds tight and dries quickly and clear with a high-gloss finish.
 The Vibrance Paper Bead Glaze is also a great adhesive as it is easy to use, dries in one to two hours, creates a smooth finish, enriches the color of paper, offers water resistance and provides a glossy finish.

 ICE Resin® is another type of medium to use when designing with bezels, creating a clear dome as it covers and magnifies the origami paper beneath it.
 ICE Resin is two-part formula that dries and stays crystal clear, without yellowing or breaking down.